Don't get cute with your venison jerky recipes; stick with something proven like this one.

 - red pepper flakes to taste

 - Using a sharp knife, slice your elk or venison into ¼-inch pieces.
-If you want softer jerky, slice it across the grain (it helps if it is still partially frozen), or if you like chewier jerky, slice it with the grain (it will need to be totally defrosted for this).
+If you want softer jerky, slice meat across the grain (it helps if it is still partially frozen), or if you like chewier jerky, slice it with the grain (it will need to be totally defrosted for this).
+You can use ground meat as well, but will need a jerky gun.

 - In a large bowl or pan combine the marinade and pour it over the meat.
 Cover with foil and place it in the fridge overnight or up to 24 hours, stirring it occasionally to make sure all the meat stays covered by the marinade.